Here's a glimpse of what's been going on behind the scenes when making our first notebook collection.

 Playing around with colour combinations because each colour needs to work together in pairs, trios and as a group.
 After all, they'll be sitting on the shelves beside each other (once our shops reopen!).
 They've got to be individually strong, too.
 While spending the best part of a decade working with GF Smith papers for various client projects, I've been dreaming up notebooks made with their hues.
 Embossed textures will add depth to an otherwise flat block colour.

-You found this blog post so you probably know how much we love burnt orange here at Papersmiths.
+ou may or may not know how much we love burnt orange here at Papersmiths.
 I knew I wanted to create an orange notebook.
 But whether to choose tangerine, terracotta or ginger tom cat?
-Here’s Morello with all of the orange-ish swatches and samples.
+Here’s Morello (Sid's cat) with all of the orange-ish swatches and samples.
 Can you lab dip a cat?

 Road testing paper samples.
-It's got to be fountain pen friendly paper and have minimal show through.
+We checked that it was fountain pen-friendly paper and that it would have minimal show-through.

-Nailing this next design aspect has been the most satisfying bit of the process.
-I never thought that numbered pages would be within budget for our everyday notebook.
-It means printing different artwork on every single page.
+Nailing this next design aspect had to be the most satisfying bit of the process.
+I never thought that the idea of numbered pages would be within our small business budget for our everyday notebook.
+It meant printing different artwork on every single page.
 So when our printer, Rupert, told me this was possible and that I could print every page with different colours, I was OTT excited.

 I sought inspiration from all my favourite colours plus a gem of a book; Collecting Colour by Narayan Khandekar.
 In it, Khandekar takes us through the Forbes Pigmet Collection which is kept at the Straus Center for Conservation and Technical Studies at Harvard University.
 Khandekar is the director of the centre which contains over three thousand natural and synthetic colouring agents.
 The edit of pigments presented in the book are arranged in colour order, beginning with Dutch process lead white and moving through Mars orange, purplish murex shell and genuine ultramarine ash.

 As you turn the pages of Collecting Colour, you see a rainbow in motion as jars and tubes of pigment fly past.
-And this provided the inspiration for my page numbers.
+And this provided the inspiration for my Papersmiths notebook page numbers.

-They'll be printed in a gradient of colour that shifts as you flip through the notebook.
-To create the artwork, I called on my trusty companion The Print Handbook to make a CMYK colour chart which Rupert printed up for me so I could see how each colour would come out on the printer.
+They are printed in a gradient of colour that shifts as you flip through the notebook.
+To create the artwork, I called on my trusty companion The Print Handbook, to make a CMYK colour chart which Rupert printed up for me so I could see how each colour would come out on the printer.
 The final colour is rarely exactly what you see on screen, and can vary from printer to printer or change depending on the stock you're printing onto.
 So these test runs were vital.

 The best zines and gins and jackets are hand numbered, and there's something pretty special about the person who dreamt a thing up having numbered their creation by hand.
-This first edition of Papersmiths notebooks will be a limited run and each creation will be hand numbered.
+The first edition of Papersmiths notebooks was a limited run and each creation was numbered.
 Any excuse to get my pens out!